-- Provide care during the day at a client’s house/care home and/or
+- Provides care during the day at a client’s house/care home

-- Provide care overnight by sleeping at the client’s house or care home and who may be called on at any time during the night.
+- Provides care overnight by sleeping at the client’s house or care home and who may be called on at any time during the night

-- Are ‘on-call’ at their own home and who may be summoned to work at any time.
+- Is ‘on-call’ at their own home and who may be summoned to work at any time

 - ‘Live in’ at the client’s house for a period of time, providing a variety of services, some of which are during ‘on-call’ periods.

-In these circumstances, it is often difficult to establish what hours they should be paid for and what rest breaks they should have.
+In these circumstances, it’s often difficult to establish what hours they should be paid for and what rest breaks they should have.